What's your name?

 Let’s get one thing out of the way: when we say storytelling, we’re not talking about fabricating facts.
 Every product innovation has a compelling origin story.
 Unfortunately, creators are so close to it they forget how special it is.
 They don’t think it’s relevant to talk about the 38 times their prototype failed.
 They don’t feel comfortable nerding out about their passion.
 But these are precisely the things your audience is looking to connect over.
 You just have to know how to extract this story (explained below).

 Importance of storytelling: how it boosts conversion rates

 Stories can be big and broad but in the course of A/B testing hundreds of ideas, we’ve discovered that there are two aspects of stories that have the most meaningful impact on improving conversion rates when it comes to converting new buyers.
 These are:

-As we’ve seen in the previous article (How to Increase Online Conversions and Sales), shoppers are inundated with choices.
+The reality is that shoppers are inundated with choices.
 This means that when they come to your site, no matter how unique you may think you are, they’ve seen a version of it before.